Weeks of part-time clinical experiences

 About the Curriculum

 The DPT program at Faulkner University enables graduates to apply for licensure and seek employment as physical therapists.
 The eight-semester program includes 32 weeks of full-time clinical education, as well as up to six weeks of integrated and community-based experiences.
-During this time, students will work with dedicated faculty, program peers, and students across therapeutic disciplines, including those enrolled in the Speech Language Pathology and Physician Assistant programs.
+During this time, students will work with dedicated faculty, program peers, and students across therapeutic disciplines, including those enrolled in the Occupational Therapy, Speech Language Pathology and Physician Assistant programs.
 The DPT curriculum also includes service activities throughout the River Region to support further real-world experience and Faulkner University’s commitment to Christian values.

 Why Pursue a Doctor of Physical Therapy Degree?